As a nonprofit professional, you likely already know the basics of matching gifts. But ask yourself this question:

 Donors are at the height of their engagement when they arrive on your donation form.
 They’re serious about making a donation to your organization, which means this is the perfect time to promote matching gifts.

-To drive even more results, though, consider inserting a matching gift search tool on your donation page.
+To drive even better results, insert a matching gift search tool on your donation page.
 Tools like these capture employer information on the donation form, then display that company’s matching gift information immediately following the donation.